-- any third party or its insurer or guarantor; and - Any other recovery source.
+- · any third party or its insurer or guarantor; and - any other recovery sources.
 Other recovery sources include, but are not limited to a responsible party and/or responsible party's insurer or self-funded protection, any no-fault protection, personal injury protection, medical payments coverage, financial responsibility, uninsured or underinsured insurance coverage, an employer under the provisions of a workers' compensation law and an individual policy of insurance maintained by a claimant.